dedis/popstellar/fe2-android/docs/README.md

 ### Dependency Injection

-The project uses dependency injection to provide the different dependencies instances.
-If you don't know what it is, android provides a [simple guide](https://developer.android.com/training/dependency-injection).
+The project uses Dependency Injection (DI) to provide an object with the objects it depends on.
+If you are not familiar with dependency injection, Android provides a [simple guide](https://developer.android.com/training/dependency-injection).

 Hilt is used to do the injection.
-It is an annotation based frameworks.
-It is especially useful when writing tests because it allows the user to choose specifically what is injected and thus what module is mocked and how it is mocked.
+It is an annotation-based framework.
+It is especially useful when writing tests because it allows the user to choose specifically what is injected and thus which modules are mocked and how.

-For detailed information, take a look at those :
+For detailed information, take a look at the following resources:
 * [Manual dependency injection](https://developer.android.com/training/dependency-injection/manual) To take a look at what hilt does by himself.
 * [Dependency injection using Hilt](https://developer.android.com/training/dependency-injection/hilt-android) For an overview of the framework.
-* [Testing using Hilt](https://developer.android.com/training/dependency-injection/hilt-testing) To learn how to test
+* [Testing using Hilt](https://developer.android.com/training/dependency-injection/hilt-testing) To learn how to use hilt in tests.
+* [Annotation Cheatsheet](https://developer.android.com/training/dependency-injection/hilt-cheatsheet) If you ever forget what annotation to use where.

 #### Hilt quick start

 To provide an instance, you need to define it in a Module.
 A Module is a collection of rules on how to provide a dependency.
 The modules of the project are defined in the [di package](https://github.com/dedis/student_21_pop/tree/master/fe2-android/app/src/main/java/com/github/dedis/popstellar/di).

 You can either directly provide an instance with arguments or a binding to link a type to another.

-Providing an instance is done with a static function annotated with @Provides.
-Binding the types A -> B is done through an abstract method that returns A and takes B as argument.
+Providing an instance is done with a static function annotated with `@Provides`.
+The arguments of the static function are also injected by Hilt.\
+Binding the types A -> B is done through an abstract method annotated with `@Binds` that returns A and takes B as argument.

-Example :
+Example :\
 In a project where we have the interface Database and its implementation DatabaseImpl we could find the module :

+Here, the `NetworkService` argument is provided by Hilt in another by another rule.
 ```java

 @Module
 public abstract class DatabaseModule {